AI4Risk/awesome-fraud-detection/README.md

-# Awesome Graph-based Fraud Detection Papers and Codes
+# Awesome Fraud Detection Papers and Codes
 The Repository of Awesome Graph-based Financial Fraud Detection Papers and Codes.
 This repository is the official code of our survey paper: